Pomax/BezierInfo-2/components/sections/extremities/content.en-GB.md

 # Finding extremities: root finding

 Now that we understand (well, superficially anyway) the component functions, we can find the extremities of our Bézier curve by finding maxima and minima on the component functions, by solving the equations B'(t) = 0 and B''(t) = 0.
-Although, in the case of quadratic curves there is no B''(t), so we only need to compute B'(t) = 0.
+That said, in the case of quadratic curves there is no B''(t), so we only need to compute B'(t) = 0.
 So, how do we compute the first and second derivatives?
 Fairly easily, actually, until our derivatives are 4th order or higher... then things get really hard.
 But let's start simple:

 ### Quadratic curves: linear derivatives.